 - Fresh, quality ingredients are a must –

-- sweet pork sausage – When making meatballs, fat is your friend.
+- Sweet pork sausage – When making meatballs, fat is your friend.
 It will help you have tender, juicy, flavorful meatballs.
 So you’ll want to avoid using lean ground meat.
-I highly recommend using pork sausage (not ground pork), as this will give them an unforgettable depth of flavor do to the seasonings mixed into the sausage.
+I highly recommend using pork sausage (not ground pork), as this will give them an unforgettable depth of flavor due to the seasonings mixed into the sausage.

-- egg – egg is the other binder in this recipe, so don’t leave it out!
+- Egg – the egg is the other binder in this recipe, so don’t leave it out!